stepvda/published/macmini_pcap_honey.md

 - Man in the Middle attach

-- MAil server proxy running on localhost and possibly resolving real mail server addresses through dns poisoning
+- Mail server proxy running on localhost and possibly resolving real mail server addresses through dns poisoning

 - Remote Control of screen/browser
     * possibly using Chrome Remote Desktop in a malware version